AmbossTech/amboss-benchmark/README.md

 - In the next popup, click the button to copy the API key.
 NOTE: this key will only be displayed once.
 - Paste the API key into `.env`.

+#### Using a TLS Certificate

+If your node is not on clearnet, you may need to use a `tls.cert` file for gRPC SSL credentials.
+The application will automatically use the certificate if it is provided in the project directory.
+Place the `tls.cert` file in the root directory of this project.
+Make sure it is named exactly `tls.cert`.

 ### 4. Build the Docker Image

 Build the Docker image using the `docker-compose.yml` file included in the project: